See these donuts here?

 I bake my donuts in a donut pan rather than frying.
 I’d rather not (1) splatter my entire kitchen with burning hot oil and (2) have a dozen leftover fried donuts laying around my kitchen!
 The donut pan was $8 from Target and probably the best $8 investment I’ve ever made.
 My Baked Banana Bread Donuts with Dark Chocolate Glaze are a personal favorite.
-They taste absolutely sinful, but the donuts themselves are actually sugar free!

 Do you have a donut pan?
 I suggest buying one and start having fun!
 If you don’t have one and don’t plan to buy one, you may certainly make these donuts into muffins.

 Soooo today’s donuts.
 They’re fun.
 They’re girly.
 They’re pink!
 And they are certainly scrumptious.

 These donuts are soft and cakey, but not dry in the slightest- the vanilla greek yogurt and milk keep them very moist.
 They are also bursting with vanilla flavor.
 I used Chobani Vanilla 0% greek yogurt, but you may use any vanilla or plain yogurt or even strawberry yogurt – the fat content is up to you.
 And don’t go skimping on the vanilla extract in these!
 You’ll want all the vanilla flavor you can get.